krother/Python3_Reference/indexing.md

     >>> s[3:6]
     'fat'

-The diagram provides a pracitcal model by which you can deduce indices yourself.
+The diagram provides a practical model by which you can deduce indices yourself.

 ## Indexing